pcafrica/hpc_for_data_science_2023-2024/slides/01/01-intro.md

 - `git checkout` switches to a specific commit or brach.
 - `git stash` temporarily hides all the modified tracked files.

+An excellent visual cheatsheet can be found [here](https://ndpsoftware.com/git-cheatsheet.html).

 ---

 # SSH authentication